Relativistic Toda Lattice and Equivariant $K$-Homology of Affine Grassmannian: Quantum double Grothendieck polynomials

-There exists a unique collection of polynomials
+There exists a~unique collection of polynomials

-where $\mathfrak{G}_{w_\circ}^Q$ corresponding to the longest element $w_\circ$ is given by \eqref{eq:G_longest}, and each $\mathfrak{G}_{w}^Q$ for general $w$ is characterized by the recursive relation
+where $\mathfrak{G}_{w_\circ}^Q$ corresponding to the longest element $w_\circ$ is given by~\eqref{eq:G_longest}, and each $\mathfrak{G}_{w}^Q$ for general~$w$ is characterized by the recursive relation

-\begin{rem} We follow the notation in \cite{MNS2} as close as possible, however, there are some unavoidable differences as outlined below.
-The variables $y_i$ used for equivariant parameters in \cite{MNS2} are denoted here by $\eta_i$.
+\begin{Remark} We follow the notation in~\cite{MNS2} as closely as possible, however, there are some unavoidable differences as outlined below.
+The variables $y_i$ used for equivariant parameters in~\cite{MNS2} are denoted here by $\eta_i$.
 This change is necessary because we reserve $y_i$ for the variables of symmetric functions.
-We treat the variable $\eta_i$ as an element of $\Rep$ via the correspondence:
+We treat the variable $\eta_i$ as an element of $\Rep$ via the correspondence

-Note that our $a_i$ corresponds to $-\epsilon_i$ in \cite{MNS2}.
-Additionally, we use $z_i=1-x_i$ with $x_i$ the variable from \cite{MNS2}.
+Note that our $a_i$ corresponds to $-\epsilon_i$ in~\cite{MNS2}.
+Additionally, we use $z_i=1-x_i$ with $x_i$ the variable from~\cite{MNS2}.